kemar/phoenix-mercury-mover/README.md

 - `m` to maximise the window
 - `=` to center the window
+- `h` to move and resize the window to the left half of the screen
 - `esc` to dismiss the popup

 I also included 3 personal custom shortcuts which are heavily dependent on my current screen resolutions and sizes: